 Tornillo is a very small town located in the state of Texas.
 With a population of 1,432 people and just one neighborhood, Tornillo is the 741st largest community in Texas.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Tornillo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Tornillo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tornillo are a mix of both white- and blue-collar jobs.
 Overall, Tornillo is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Tornillo who work in food service (21.99%), office and administrative support (14.52%), and law enforcement and fire fighting (11.89%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Tornillo is worth considering.